Posts

 Expect Opposition

-Scripture: 4:1 (NIV) When Sanballat heard that we were rebuilding the wall, he became angry and was greatly incensed.
+Scripture: Numbers 4:1 (NIV) When Sanballat heard that we were rebuilding the wall, he became angry and was greatly incensed.
 He ridiculed the Jews, Devotion: The book of Nehemiah is a powerful testament to Nehemiah's resolve, faith, and leadership as he undertook the monumental task of rebuilding the walls of Jerusalem.
 Chapter 4, in particular, highlights the challenges and opposition that often accompany divine assignments.
 As we delve into this chapter, we will explore the nature of opposition, the response of the faithful, and the ultimate triumph of God's people.
 Nehemiah 4:1 (NIV) states, "When Sanballat heard that we were rebuilding the wall, he became angry and was greatly incensed.
 He ridiculed the Jews."
 This verse sets the stage for the chapter, introducing us to the opposition led by Sanballat, Tobiah, and other adversaries.
 Their anger and ridicule were aimed at discouraging and undermining the efforts of the Jews.
-Opposition is an inevitable part of...
+Opposition is an inevitable...

 Those Walls Won't Build Themselves